 - The clinic provides a free community-based face-to-face advice service.
 You’ll take instructions from the client, carry out research and give advice under the supervision of tutors and practising solicitors.

-- Lambeth County Court Scheme
+- The LSBU County Court Help Desk

 - Careers talks and networking